stinson122/lbyarch_mp2/readme.md

 - **Average ASM Time**: 0.00323 seconds
 - **Average C Time**: 0.00287 seconds
 - **Performance Comparison**:
   The C kernel demonstrates slightly faster execution compared to the ASM kernel.
 On average, C outperforms ASM by about **0.00036 seconds**, making it a better option for smaller vector sizes.
-This suggests that C’s parallel processing capabilities provide a slight advantage over the scalar approach in the given range.
+This suggests that CÂ’s parallel processing capabilities provide a slight advantage over the scalar approach in the given range.

 ### Vector Size: 2^24